ashn19/bio/README.md

 - 👯 I’m a Self-thought Python developer interested in Machine Learning Techniques,Data science and Artificial Intelligence.
-- 🌱 I’m currently Python and SQL for implementing Big data analysis and various machine learning techniques.
+- 🌱 I’m currently studying Python and SQL for implementing Big data analysis and various machine learning techniques.
 - 🥅 Goals: To become confident in my skills
 - ⚡ Future Goals: To learn and grow every second!!